At the end of the day, everyone wants to get paid.

 Just like normal life, a budget can make or break your profit and loss.
 Draft one up that takes into account realistic sales and expense numbers.

-Mobile payment systems make processing credit transactions easier than ever: study up on Square and PayPal Here to find out which one is best for your situation.
+Mobile payment systems make processing credit transactions easier than ever: study up on Square and PayPal to find out which one is best for your situation.

 Also, make sure you have a solid system set up to manage your cash.
 You don’t want large amounts of money sitting around in registers all day.
 Plan a daily run to the bank; depositing big chunks of cash is smart and safe.

 We hope the information we’ve provided in this series has been helpful as you start your journey into the fireworks business.
 Our goal is to be a trusted resource who can partner with you and help you succeed.
+If you have not already, be sure to complete our reseller application form so that you can access our reseller pricing.

 If you have questions or want advice, please call or email our team and we’ll be happy to help in any way we can: 904-213-0615 or email@example.com.